 existing profile or creates new profiles for unknown identities.
 Moreover, they accumulate customer’s data and gain valuable insights from their browsing styles.
 The system also provides discount coupons from previous purchase history.
 Such coupons and codes further intensify the shopping experience through fashion-forward tips.

-E.g: The brand Lululemon reported that 20% of shoppers who opt for Click and Collect have added additional items to their cart.
+For example, The brand Lululemon reported that 20% of shoppers who opt for Click and Collect have added additional items to their cart.
 Many other brands like Zara and Nike are implementing them across the stores.

 The trend in retail has increased sales and maximized online activities.
 It also allows customers to select the time and place to pick up the product.

-For example: Amazon is using robots to deliver goods.
+For example, Amazon is using robots to deliver goods.
 It has built Scout vehicles for door-to-door deliveries.
 Eliport has electric vehicles delivering goods to homes and offices.
 The robots allow people to stay safe at home.
 They are also widely used by grocery stores and pharmacies.

 For example, Social media giant Facebook uses it for marketing purposes.
-Amazon accesses customer’s information such as addresses and payment modes using.
-Netflix also determines customer’s browsing habits and recommends related videos.
+Amazon accesses customers’ information such as addresses and payment modes using.
+Netflix also determines customers’ browsing habits and recommends related videos.

 IoT devices determine in-store analytics, such as monitoring and navigation.
 The integrated GPS sensors also inform about product availability and location.
 Moreover, they track real-time inventory and data audits.

 IoT renders personalized communication as per the collected data.
-It also manages supply chain and leads to automated checkout.
+It also manages the supply chain and leads to automated checkout.

-The retail technology trends are evolving at a rapid rate.
+Retail technology trends are evolving at a rapid rate.
 Hence, technology retailers can find new opportunities to make and analyze their business decisions.
 Retailers also evaluate the ever-changing market conditions to benchmark their performance.
 An engaging customer journey is achieved by determining their preferences.
-Moreover, the tech retail brands are necessary for customized and personalized services.
+Moreover, tech retail brands are necessary for customized and personalized services.
 Technology retailers leverage modern retail technologies to speed up innovative digital channels.